ilyashusterman/weski-hotels-exerc/README.md

 This project consists of a backend and frontend implementation for searching hotels using the Weski API.

+## Dependencies

+1. should be node version 18 LTS

 ## Installation

 To run the backend server, follow these steps: